Charles III crowned in ancient rite at Westminster Abbey

+Later, the newly crowned Charles and Queen Camilla greeted crowds of well-wishers from the Buckingham Palace balcony.

-It was the culmination of a seven-decade journey for Charles from heir to monarch.
+It was the culmination of a seven-decade journey for the king from heir to monarch.

+To the crowds gathered under rainy skies — thousands of whom had camped overnight — it was a chance to be part of a historic occasion.

+But to millions more, the day was greeted with a shrug, the awe and reverence the ceremony was designed to evoke largely gone.

-Some even met it with disdain.
-Republican protesters gathered outside to holler " Not my king " for a celebration of an institution they say stands for privilege and inequality, in a country of deepening poverty and fraying social ties.
+And to a few, it was reason to protest.
+Hundreds who want to see Britain become a republic gathered to holler " Not my king."
+They see the coronation as a celebration of an institution they say stands for privilege and inequality, in a country of deepening poverty and fraying social ties.
 A handful were arrested.

-Nonetheless, thousands of people from across the U.K. and around the world camped overnight along a 1.3-mile (2-kilometer) route that the king and his wife, Camilla, traveled to reach the abbey in a gilt-trimmed, horse-drawn carriage.

-The church buzzed with excitement and was abloom with fragrant flowers and colorful hats as the congregation of international dignitaries and nobles arrived.
-Among them were U.S. First Lady Jill Biden, French President Emmanuel Macron, Canadian Prime Minister Justin Trudeau, eight current and former British prime ministers and celebrities including Judi Dench, Emma Thompson and Lionel Richie.
+As the day began, the abbey buzzed with excitement and was abloom with fragrant flowers and colorful hats as the congregation of international dignitaries, nobles and other notables arrived.
+Among them were U.S. First Lady Jill Biden, French President Emmanuel Macron, Canadian Prime Minister Justin Trudeau, eight current and former British prime ministers, judges in wigs, soldiers with gleaming medals, and celebrities including Judi Dench, Emma Thompson and Lionel Richie.

 But a preface was added to the coronation oath to say the Church of England “will seek to foster an environment where people of all faiths and beliefs may live freely," and the epistle from the King James Bible was read by Prime Minister Rishi Sunak, Britain's first Hindu leader.